Computational quantum transport: a scattering approach perspective: Selected applications

 \subsection{DFT models}

 First-principles density functional theory (DFT) can provide predictive calculations in the absence of any prior experimental data.
-The combined approach is often referred to as DFT + NEGF.
-There exist many reviews and pedagogical materials that explain DFT in great detail.
-We refer the interested reader to the articles that accompany DFT software packages, a list of which can be found towards the end of Sec.~\ref{sec:short-hist-comp-quant}.
+The combined approach is often referred to as DFT + NEGF, being typically based on the non-equilibrium Green's function technique reviewed in Sec.~\ref{sec:phys-obs-negf} as in Refs.~\cite{brandbyge2002, xue2002, palacios2002}.
+For reviews and pedagogical materials with more detail about DFT + NEGF, we refer the interested reader to the articles that accompany corresponding software packages, a list of which can be found towards the end of Sec.~\ref{sec:short-hist-comp-quant}.

+The accuracy of DFT+NEGF calculations depends on many details, such as the right choice of basis sets as discussed, e.g., in \cite{lejaeghere2016, driscoll2010, herrmann2010}.
+These topics are beyond the scope of this review and we refer the reader to specialized literature.
+Below, we highlight two particularly prominent use cases.